sival19/webtech/lec02/Readme.md

 ## Extra exercise: More about JavaScript

-Now that you feel more comfortable with JavaScript and DOM manipulation, you are going to develop a simple game [Nim](https://en.wikipedia.org/wiki/Nim).
+Now that you feel more comfortable with JavaScript and DOM manipulation, you are going to develop a game, [Nim](https://en.wikipedia.org/wiki/Nim).
 Start with a simple version:

 * Start with a fixed number of sticks, e.g., 20 with only 1 heap.